kdorland/mern-template/readme.md

 - **npm install** install all dependencies for the server and the client.
 - **npm run build** builds the static files for the React app.
 - **npm start** starts the complete MERN app.
 - **npm run react-dev** starts the React app in development mode on http://localhost:3000.
 Only works if the server is started separately.
+Alternatively you can just use `npm start` from the client folder.

 ## Development
 Use this template to build your own apps.
 Since the React app is build using Create React App, you can easily update the React version.

 During development of the React app, use **npm run react-dev** or simply navigate to the client folder and run **npm start**.
-Remember to start the server running as well.
+Remember you need the server running as well for it to work.

 If you want reload-functionality for the server code, I recommend using something like [nodemon](https://www.npmjs.com/package/nodemon).
 You can then navigate to the server folder and start it using **nodemon src/index.js**.